Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Situated just east of I-79 about 40 miles north of Pittsburgh, the park is easy to access from Erie or Pittsburgh.

-It would also make a great stop when heading east or west on I-80 or Route 422 through the state.
+It would also make a great stop when heading east or west on I-80 or Route 422 through the state on a multi-state road trip.

 Things to do Around Lake Arthur at Moraine State Park

-Much of the recreational opportunity here involves taking advantage of Lake Arthur in some way.
+Moraine State Park covers over 16,000 acres of land in the middle of western Pennsylvania.
+Much of the recreational opportunity here involves taking advantage of Lake Arthur in one way or another.

 Here are 9 ways to spend a day at Moraine State Park.